dodo721/group-27/use-cases/use-case-1.md

 User Goal.

 ### Preconditions

-The system is expected to function as normal.

 Data Analyst is expected to understand how to use the system/generate reports.

 The contents of the database is understood to contain: *Country Code, Language, IsOfficial (Boolean), and Percentage of country that speaks language.*